Burnham F.C.: History

 "Football Weekly" podcast.
 On 27 September, Burnham announced that former Watford player Gifton Noel-Williams would be taking over the managerial job at the club.
 He led the team to their first points of the season in October, but the club announced on 9 November that Noel-Williams had left the club.
 As a result, Blissett again took charge of the team.

 On 11 January, it was revealed that Burnham had appointed two coaches from nearby Slough Town to manage the team in their bid to avoid yet another relegation.
 However, that move was met with surprise from temporary coach Luther Blissett who said they and 15 new players were appointed without his knowing, and before he had been informed his services were no longer required.
 The latest change to the club's structure was later confirmed by the club's official Twitter account.

 Despite a slight improvement to their end of season form, and managing to finish the season 17th out of 18 teams, Burnham finished in the relegation places.
 However, they avoided a third straight relegation to the Hellenic Division One East for the 2017–18 season following the resignation from the Premier Division of Ardley United.
 The end of the 2016–17 also saw Burnham's chairman depart, as well as one of their joint managers, Jon Palmer.
 Mark Betts stated that the club "...would need to be sorted out behind the scenes".
 In the 2017–18 season Burnham were relegated from the Hellenic Premier Division with two games left to play, but they did manage to get to the Bluefin Sport Supplementary Cup final.

 Burnham started the 2018–19 season in the Hellenic League Division One East, the lowest level of the football pyramid they have played at since the late 1960s.
 At the end of the 2020–21 season the club were transferred to the Combined Counties League Premier Division North.
 In October 2021 Ash James resigned his position due to work and family commitments and his assistant Manny Williams stepped in to take over as first team manager.
 Williams left the club by mutual consent in January 2022.
 On 22 January 2022 Ben Murray took over at The 1878 Stadium.

+Burnham won the Premier Challenge Cup at the end of the 2023–24 season, beating Virginia Water 2–1 at The Racecourse Ground.
+Then, in October 2024, Ben Murray and his assistant Kavi Luchowa parted company with Burnham FC by mutual consent and the Bakali brothers Mo and Omar, originally from Rising Ballers Kensington and who were by now already part of the management team at Burnham, took over as joint managers.